have been painting since the age of thirteen. I am now 66. Except for

 it is impossible to paint the sheen, sparkle, and glow

-that I see in the visions.
+that I often see in the visions.
 Earth is just too dull a

 medium to allow for reproduction of the true colors

-believe that all art was originally spiritual in nature
+believe that all art is spiritual in nature

 and purpose.
 We have reached a point where every absurd,